 I love how the anchovies can give a slightly salted taste together with the potatoes and the cream.
-I do not consider this bland but find the potatoes full of flavor and very delicious.
-If you are a fan of anchovies, this is a potato dish that you will enjoy.
+I do not consider this bland, but I find the potatoes full of flavor and delicious.
+This is a potato dish you will enjoy if you are a fan of anchovies.

 Pannkakor Or Swedish Pancakes

-The Swedish pancake is similar to a French crêpe, but it is not served the same.
-I like the American pancake, which is very thick and almost fluffy, but the Swedish pancake is my favorite pancake.
-It is the opposite of the American pancake as the Swedish pancake is very thin.
+The Swedish pancake is similar to a French crêpe but is not served the same.
+I like the American pancake, which is very thick and almost fluffy, but the Swedish pancake is my favorite.
+It is the opposite of the American pancake, as the Swedish pancake is very thin.

 The Swedes will usually roll the pancake up and eat it with some lingonberry or fruit and, of course, cream.
-Besides lingonberry, another popular fruit would be strawberries, blackberries, or blueberries.
+Besides lingonberry, other popular fruit would be strawberries, blackberries, or blueberries.

 The Swedes love to put cream on many things, and one of those is pancakes.
 Some Swedes may sprinkle powdered sugar or add butter.
 But in my experience, most Swedes do not want their pancakes to be too sweet as we like in America.